-"Individualism" discourses redirect responsibility by emphasizing the importance of individual actions (such as renovating one's home or eating less meat) over systemic solutions to the climate crisis.
+"Individualism" discourses redirect responsibility by emphasizing the importance of individual actions (such as renovating one's home or eating less meat) over systemic solutions to the climate crisis (Lamb et al., 2020).
 This discourse focuses discussions around the solutions to the climate crisis solely on personal consumption choices, obscuring the role of industry and government in shaping those choices (Maniates, 2001).
 More productive discourses of individual responsibility could emphasize the potential for collective individual actions to build normative pressure to encourage stronger government regulation, or recognize that systemic changes can actually support individual behaviour change.

-Examples of "individualism" can be explicit, such as in Yale University's statement that its guiding principles "are predicated on the idea that consumption of fossil fuels, not production, is the root of the climate change problem", or implicit, as was the case in BP's massively successful social media campaign which emphasized the importance of individuals' "carbon footprints".
+Examples of "individualism" can be explicit, such as in Yale University's statement that its guiding principles "are predicated on the idea that consumption of fossil fuels, not production, is the root of the climate change problem", or implicit, as was the case in BP's massively successful social media campaign which emphasized the importance of individuals' "carbon footprints" (Lamb et al., 2020).